kersorianek/mon-portfolio/_posts/2023-01-18-Mastering-Effective-Email-Communication-for-Project-Management.md

 ## Strategies for Effective Email Writing:

 ### Understanding the Audience and Purpose of the Email:
-Before drafting an email, business analysts must identify the target audience and define the purpose clearly.
+Before drafting an email, you must identify the target audience and define the purpose clearly.
 Tailoring the content, tone, and level of detail to suit the recipients' preferences and requirements enhances the effectiveness of the email.

 ### Crafting Clear and Concise Subject Lines:
 Subject lines should succinctly summarize the email's content, providing recipients with a clear understanding of what to expect.
 Utilizing relevant keywords in the subject line can improve searchability and facilitate quick scanning.